chloeekk/chloeekk.github.io/content/posts/new-thoughts-on-seo/index.md

 Great content balances human readability with algorithmic clarity.

 * **Four core keyword placements:** Include your primary keyword in the **meta title (preferably near the front), H1 tag, URL**, and **body/H2 tags** (ideal for long-tail keywords).
 * **Semantic relevance (Entities):** Naturally incorporate related concepts.
-For example, an article about “fitness plans” should also discuss “diet guidance” and “training frequency.”
+For example, an article about "fitness plans" should also discuss "diet guidance" and "training frequency."
 * **Clear hierarchy:** Use H2–H4 headings with predictive titles that help readers locate answers instantly.
 * **Readability optimization:** Keep paragraphs and sentences short, and prioritize mobile reading experience.
 * **Multimedia integration:** Images and videos should clarify complex concepts—not merely decorate the page.

+For more on creating structured, SEO-friendly content, explore **[Introduction to Content Engineering: Making Content Smarter and More Usable](https://chloevolution.com/posts/content-engineering/)** which covers systematic approaches to content creation and optimization.

 ### Humanizing AI-Generated Content